jackmoody11/poli490h/README.md

 Distinguish between possession/using, selling/delivering, and trafficking

-Add meth
+**TODO**:
-Pick one drug type for first analysis and then you can replicate that process for other types To refine the paper, you can look at the different types of drugs/classifications
+- To refine the paper, you can look at the different types of drugs/classifications
+- Ask contacts what punishments are harsher than others

+**Research Question**: How does punishment vary for drug-related crimes county-by-county in North Carolina?

+**Notes**:
+- Use Logistic Regression if dependent variable matches that (0 or 1)
+- Use Linear Regression if dependent variable isn't bounded/categorical